Hiring a Lawyer to Defend Against a Collection Lawsuit

 Signing a Retainer Agreement

-If you decide to hire the attorney to defend the collection suit, be sure that you sign a retainer agreement.
+If you decide to hire an attorney to defend the collection suit, be sure that you sign a retainer agreement.
 The retainer agreement is a contract that governs your employment relationship with the attorney and should spell out at a minimum the details of the fee arrangement you negotiated.

 What to Expect Once the Case Proceeds